outrera/philtroy/README.md

 - all dialogue functionality moved to its own script
 - code was cleaned up for better readability

+also

+- added screen shader effect that blurs background when running dialogue, tres kool :)

 You can check the junkheap repository > extended dialogue system for full feature list.

 ADDS will be made into a plugin, but that´s for later.